kaisenlinux/manpages-dev/category/RemoteAdministration/parallel-nuke.md

        -x args
        --extra-args args
               Passes extra SSH command-line arguments (see the ssh(1) man page for more information about SSH arguments).
 This option may be specified multiple times.
-The arguments are processed to split on whitespace, protect text within quotes, and escape with backslashes.
+The arguments are pro‐ cessed to split on whitespace, protect text within quotes, and escape with backslashes.
 To pass arguments without such processing, use the -X option instead.

        -X arg
        --extra-arg arg
               Passes  a single SSH command-line argument (see the ssh(1) man page for more information about SSH arguments).
 Unlike the -x option, no processing is performed on the argument, including word splitting.
 To pass multiple command-line arguments, use the option once for each argument.

        -O options
        --options options
               SSH options in the format used in the SSH configuration file (see the ssh_config(5) man page for more information).
-This option may be specified mul‐ tiple times.
+This option may be specified multiple times.

        -A
        --askpass
               Prompt for a password and pass it to ssh.
 The password may be used for either to unlock a key or for password authentication.
-The password is trans‐ ferred in a fairly secure manner (e.g., it will not show up in argument lists).
+The password is transferred in  a  fairly  secure manner (e.g., it will not show up in argument lists).
 However, be aware that a root user on your system could potentially intercept the password.

        -v
        --verbose
-              Include error messages from ssh with the -i and \ options.
+              Include error messages from ssh with the -i and -e options.

 TIPS
        The  ssh_config file can include an arbitrary number of Host sections.
 Each host entry specifies ssh options which apply only to the given host.
-Host defi‐ nitions can even behave like aliases if the HostName option is included.
+Host definitions can even behave like aliases if the HostName option is included.
 This ssh feature, in combination with pssh host files, provides a tremendous amount of flexibility.

+       Internally uses the pkill command and sends signal 9 (the unblockable KILL signal).

 EXIT STATUS
        The exit status codes from parallel-nuke are as follows: